Employment at ArborTrek Canopy Adventures

 ArborTrek Canopy Adventures is always looking for enthusiastic, hard-working, skilled individuals.
 While many of our position require individuals proficient in technical skills, previous experience working in the out-of-doors is not required.
 Strong communication skills and a passion for working with people is required.

-We are accepting applications for Zip Line Canopy Tour Guides, Adventure Park Monitors, and Customer Service Specialists with anticipated training and return-work-dates starting in late May with additional training an onboarding before and after Memorial Day Weekend.
+We are accepting applications for Zip Line Canopy Tour Guides, Adventure Park Monitors, Builders, Course Managers, and Customer Service Specialists with staff training starting in early May with additional training and onboarding before and after Memorial Day Weekend.

-Job applicants seeking work as zip line canopy tour and treetop adventure guides must be responsible and highly organized.
-Working on the canopy tour or treetop adventure course involves working at great heights and in an environment that can be largely unpredictable.
+Job applicants seeking work as a zip line canopy tour guide and treetop adventure monitor must be responsible and highly organized.
+Working on the canopy tour or treetop adventure course involves working at heights and in an environment that can be largely unpredictable.
 Successful candidates must be committed to taking responsibility for their safety and that of our guests and co-workers at all times.
-This means following operating procedures and role-modeling proper technique.
+This means following operating procedures and role-modeling proper techniques.
 All candidates must undergo intensive training and pass a written and practical exam to gain full employment.
-Ongoing training and coaching is included.
+Ongoing training and coaching are included.